EleutherAI/lm-evaluation-harness/lm_eval/tasks/swahili_bench/README.md

 #### Groups

-* `Multiple Choice Science Questions`: `This group includes tasks that involve answering multiple-choice science questions designed for grade-school students.`
+* Not part of a group yet.

 #### Tasks